-A. Executive Summary, Introduction & Requirements.
+A. Executive Summary

-1. Executive Summary.
-A clear and concise Executive Summary shall be provided at the beginning of the report expressing the purpose, need, goals and objectives of the proposed action.
-The purpose and need statements shall identify or define the performance criteria and deficiency which the project is intended to address or overcome.
-The Executive Summary shall include a statement describing the recommendation, or recommended/preferred alternative.
+A clear and concise Executive Summary shall be provided at the beginning of the report.
+The Executive Summary shall include a statement describing the recommended alternative.
 The alternative should not be referred to as a preferred alternative until after the environmental document has been approved.